jef-nunes/arqrel/README.md

 + attributes.json: attributes details for each file found.<br>

 ## Running
-Every program run must include the "--path" flag followed by the path to a valid directory
+Every program run must include the "--path" flag followed by the path to a valid directory<br>
 Examples:

 **1. basic running:**